Le-Tuan-Binh/oj-28tech/readMe.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the 28Tech License.
+See the [28Tech](https://www.28tech.com.vn/) file for more details.

 ## Contact